VertebrateResequencing/wr/DEVELOPERS.md

    (`LSB_JOBID[LSB_JOBINDEX]` == `killableID`) and skip them, robust to `bjobs` status lag.

-6. **Never cold-scan completed-job history on startup.** Seeding any in-memory structure by scanning all historical completed jobs made restarts take minutes on a real DB.
+6. **Never cold-scan completed-job history on startup, or on a control path.**
+   Seeding any in-memory structure by scanning all historical completed jobs made restarts take minutes on a real DB.
 Startup time must not scale with completed-job count (there is an absolute-responsiveness test guarding this).
+   The same applies to any **control** path: `wr resume -i <rg> -z` used to scan and decode every matching RepGroup's whole archived history, so it timed out and took the manager's heap from 0.35GB to 12.1GB.
+Fetching complete jobs must be an explicit ask (`repGroupOptions.IncludeComplete`), and a command that can only act on live jobs must say so with a state filter (`JobStateIncomplete` / `JobStateDeletable`) rather than asking for every state.
+When only a *fact* about the history is needed, ask an index for it: "has this RepGroup ever completed anything?" is one `bucketRGEndTime` Get (`db.repGroupHasHistory`), not a scan.

 7. **Cap what you hand external tools.** An uncapped `bsub -J name[1-N]` for a huge same-requirements batch hangs LSF for minutes with no error.
 Cap+chunk